Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Level 6 non-Tuners
-These are very helpful in accessing the higher Level [Synchro monsters](#Synchro-Monsters) and higher Rank [Xyz monsters](#Xyz-Monsters), while providing some offensive and consistency.
+These are very helpful in accessing the higher Level [Synchro monsters](#Synchro-Monsters) and higher Rank [Xyz monsters](#Xyz-Monsters), while providing some offensivity and consistency.

 They can Summon themselves by banishing any other available card, which while costly early game, quickly becomes easily accessible as more cards enter circulyzacion.
 Banishing a *Rubic* card gives them a bonus effect on resolution, which can help to neutralyze problematical threats.